Coronavirus: Timeline of confirmed cases in the UK

-The total number of confirmed coronavirus cases in the UK climbed to 23 on Saturday.
+The total number of confirmed coronavirus cases in the UK climbed to 35 on Sunday after 12 new patients were diagnosed in England.

 Here is a timeline of patients who have tested positive for the virus in the UK.